org-trello/org-trello.github.io/rationale.md

 Everybody wins!

-Org-trello is a minor mode for org buffer to synchronize with trello board and back.
+Org-trello, org minor mode for buffer to sync with trello and back.